ddot121/game_outcome_lol_proj/README.md

 A lot of my games were and still are heavily influenced through the success of my neighbouring laner, the ADC.
 It would be frustating to play sometimes being a Support because it isn't in the role responsibilities to _carry_ (lead) a game.
 So, as an attempt to transition into a more game-dominant role, I decided to try the ADC role, mainly playing Aphelios.

-It was not until I played a couple of games that I realised the massive difficulty gap between roles - having to farm minions in lane whilst having two opposing champions hunt you down.
+It was not until I played a couple of games that I realised that succeeding in the laning phase is not as easy as one may think; having to farm minions in lane whilst having two opposing champions hunt you down.

 _Oh, did I forget to mention, including the Jungler too?_